lpdervaux/reversi/README.md

 * `org.example`

-  Contains a simple `Main` class with an entry point for the text interface
+  Contains a `Main` class with an entry point for the text interface and an `AIMatch` benchmark class